 Name your workflow, start the run, and note that you can create multiple workflows within a project:

 Magic Touch lets you annotate by simply clicking an object.
-One click is enough for SAM to return an accurate segmentation mask, for which you specify the class:
+One click is enough for SAM to return an accurate segmentation mask, for which you specify the class.
+Each segmentation mask is associated with a class label, and the model can generate segmentation masks for each object.

 SAM-powered Segmentation | Unitlab Annotate